Sanskar95/HTTPServerClientGame/README.md

 To start the class `GamesServer`, you have to provide the port number it should listen to as an argument:
 `java GameServer <port=number>`.
 The port number could for example be 5000.
 The server then starts and listens to the provided port.
 The server reacts on HTTP/1.1 GET and POST requests and the connection is not encrypted.
-It ignores specific paths and the interaction does not depend on them.
+The server has to be called with `http://<host-address>:<port-number>/http_post.html` to start the game.
 Each time, a new thread of the class `ClientManager` is started.

 The client receives a question to guess the number between 1 and 100 which the server chose.
 After the clients sends the guessed value via a field, it receives a statement whether the guess is too high, too low or correct.
 It can